Class Geometry

 CompareTo(object, IComparer<CoordinateSequence>)

-is greater than, equal to,
+Returns whether this Geometry is greater than, equal to,

-or less than another Geometry
+or less than another Geometry, using the given

 public int CompareTo(object o, IComparer<CoordinateSequence> comp)